Department of Labor to Crack Down on Companies That Cheat Temporary Workers

 Last year, temporary workers in New Jersey were cheated out of overtime wages at a snack food production company.
 In October, investigators ordered the company to pay the temp workers their appropriate back wages, plus damages and civil penalties.

 Issues with labor law noncompliance is a common occurrence in many industries, such as shipbuilding, construction and agriculture, as these businesses continue to outsource, subcontract, and use staffing agencies to help keep their overhead costs down.

 By outsourcing employment needs, many companies feel they are exempt from following labor laws, and they believe the temporary staffing agency is responsible for upholding the employees’ legal rights.
 Yet, regardless of how temporary employees are hired, both companies have joint responsibility for the workers.

-If you have been the victim of a workforce labor law issue, the skilled employment law attorneys at Phillips Law Group have helped countless workers receive maximum compensation for breaches in overtime pay and other injustices.
-Contact us today for a free evaluation.
+If you have been the victim of a workforce labor law issue, the skilled employment law attorneys at Phillips Dayes Law Firm PC have helped countless workers receive maximum compensation for breaches in overtime pay and other injustices.
+Contact us today for an evaluation.